Things to Do in Gibraltar: The Quick Version

 The Great Siege Tunnels

 This is military history made tangible.
-During the Great Siege of 1779-1783, British soldiers manually carved through 50+ kilometres of tunnels in solid limestone to create gun emplacements overlooking the Spanish lines.
+During the Great Siege of 1779-1783, British soldiers hand-carved the first galleries into the limestone to create gun emplacements overlooking the Spanish lines — the start of a network that grew to over 50 kilometres, most of it added during World War II.
 The strategic brilliance and sheer determination are evident the moment you step inside.

 Walking through the tunnels, climbing the spiral stairs, and peering out through cannon embrasures gives you a visceral sense of Gibraltar's importance.
 Over 50 km of tunnels now run through the Rock (including additions from World War II), though only a section is open to visitors.